Director and Steering Committee, ICF Research Branch

-Professor and Chair, Department of Health Sciences & Health Policy at the University of Lucerne
+Professor, Faculty of Health Sciences & Medicine at the University of Lucerne

 Director, Swiss Paraplegic Research

-Gerold Stucki, MD, MS is Professor and Chair of the Department of Health Sciences and Medicine at the University of Luzern and Director of Swiss Paraplegic Research in Nottwil, Switzerland.
+Gerold Stucki, MD, MS is Professor in the Faculty of Health Sciences and Medicine at the University of Luzern, and Director of Swiss Paraplegic Research in Nottwil, Switzerland.
 He received his medical education at the University of Bern and obtained a Master of Science (MSc.) in Health Policy and Management from the Harvard School of Public Health and a diploma in Biostatistics and Epidemiology from the University of McGill, Montréal, Canada.